Evolution of Online Company Stores

 • In-house decoration and fulfillment

-These programs rely heavily on on-demand production.
-Many operate with 75% or more on-demand items.
+These programs lean heavily on on-demand production.
+Many operate with 75% or more of items produced only after the order is placed.

 Choosing the Right Company Store Partner

-The right partner depends on how your company manages branded merchandise.
+The right partner depends on how your organization manages branded merchandise today, and where you want the program to go next.

-For smaller programs (under $250K annually), a hybrid approach can work:
+For programs under $250,000 in annual spend, a hybrid approach can work well:

-• Use your current distributor for special orders
+• Use your current distributor for special orders, events, and one-off projects

-• Partner with a store-focused provider for your company store
+• Partner with a store-focused provider for the day-to-day Company Store

-The key is alignment.
-Your partner’s core business should match your needs.
+Ultimately, the key is alignment.
+Your partner’s core business should match the way your program actually operates.

 Final Thoughts

-Every distributor serves a different purpose.
-Not every provider has built their business to support modern company stores.
+Every distributor serves a different purpose, and not every provider has built their business to support modern company stores.

 Ready To See A Real On-Demand Store In Action?